Carokyp/Doux-Matin/README.md

 ### Clone this repository

+Cloning creates a local copy on your computer linked to the original repository.
+Any changes you push will be sent to the original repository, which will require approval.

 #### Windows

-1. Go to the [https://github.com/Carokyp/Doux-Matin.git](https://github.com/Carokyp/Doux-Matin) repository on GitHub
+1. Go to [this repository](https://github.com/Carokyp/Doux-Matin) on GitHub
 2. Click Code, select HTTPS, and copy the link.

 <div align="center">